-- A University may share student medical information with others in certain instances: - There is a "legitimate educational purpose" that necessitates the information.
-This disclosure should be limited in scope. - Health or safety emergency - There is an imminent threat to others - An employer may share medical information with others in certain instances: - hiring decision makers where medical information is related to essential functions of job - health and safety personnel for safety planning - government officials investigating compliance with the ADA etc.
+- A University may share student medical information with others in certain instances: - For treatment, payment, or health care operations - There is a "legitimate educational purpose" that necessitates the information (e.g. SAS).
+This disclosure should be limited in scope. - Health or safety emergency - There is an imminent threat to others